prasadhin/log-filter-service/README.md

 # Log Filter Service
-Service to filter logs based on differnt criterias.
+Service to filter logs based on different criteria's.

 ## Story / Summary of project
 As a developer